openresty/opm/README.md

 Credit
 ======

-The design of the `opm` tool gets inspiration from various existing package management systems, including but not limited to, Perl's `cpan`, RedHat's `yum`, NodeJS's `npm`, and Mac OS X's `homebrew`.
+The design of the `opm` tool gets various inspirations from various existing package management systems, including but not limited to, Perl's `cpan` and [Dist::Zilla](http://dzil.org/), RedHat's `yum`, NodeJS's `npm`, and Mac OS X's `homebrew`.

 [Back to TOC](#table-of-contents)